diegogalanti/Minishell/README.md

 Fix 4:

 Right now the behavior for open single/double quotes is quite unpredictable.
 From the subject we dont have to manage it, but to avoid bigger problems maybe I can print a parser error and abort the process.

+Fix 5:
+Compilation with "make -n" (as required in evaluation sheet) gives the following error:

+	cp: cannot stat 'libft.a': No such file or directory
+	make: *** [Makefile:46: libft.a] Error 1

+Fix 6:
+clear does not work (should it?)